Erin Wall

-Erin Wall (4 November 1975 – 8 October 2020) was a Canadian-American operatic soprano who had an active international career from 2001 until her death of breast cancer in 2020.
-Chiefly associated with the Lyric Opera of Chicago, the Vancouver based soprano appeared with the company in fourteen productions from 2001 through 2018.
+Erin Marie Wall (November 4, 1975 – October 8, 2020) was a Canadian-American operatic soprano who had an active international career from 2001 until her death of breast cancer in 2020.
+Chiefly associated with the Lyric Opera of Chicago, the Vancouver-based soprano appeared with the company in fourteen productions from 2001 through 2018.
 She was particularly admired for her performances in the operas of Mozart and Strauss, and performed leading roles as a guest artist at important houses, including the Metropolitan Opera, La Scala, and the Paris Opera.

-Background
+Life and career

 Born in Calgary, Alberta to American parents, Wall studied at the Vancouver Academy of Music, Western Washington University, Rice University and Music Academy of the West and was a finalist at the BBC Cardiff Singer of the World competition in 2003.